We may receive commission if you decide to use counseling services through BetterHelp or other resources on our website.

 TABLE OF CONTENTS

 Feeling angry or hopeless all the time, becoming socially withdrawn, experiencing overwhelming fatigue without a medical cause are all reasons to try CBT.
 Any emotional concern or mental health issue affecting your daily life and function may indicate it’s time for cognitive behavioral therapy.
-Before you decide CBT is the right type of therapy for you, consider that it’s best suited for those who are comfortable with introspection.
+Before you decide CBT is the right type of therapy for you, consider that it’s best suited for those who are comfortable with examining their own thoughts.
 You must be willing to analyze your thoughts and feelings for CBT to be effective.

 CBT combines cognitive and behavioral therapies and provides you with the skills to address specific problems.
 It’s different from other talk therapies because your cognitive behavioral therapist won’t just discuss your issue and offer advice.
 They teach you skills to manage the problem you’re having now and better equip you to handle future problems.
 Getting CBT therapy can also reduce symptoms like depression, anxiety, irritability, and low self-esteem to improve your quality of life and functioning over the long term.